 There are two types of macular degeneration:

-Dry, or atrophic, macular degeneration (also called non-neovascular macular degeneration) with drusen
+Atrophic macular degeneration is also called non-neovascular macular degeneration with drusen.

 Most people who have macular degeneration have the dry form.
 This condition is caused by aging and thinning of the tissues of the macula.
 Macular degeneration usually begins when tiny yellow or white pieces of fatty protein called drusen form under the retina.
 Eventually, the macula may become thinner and stop working properly.